hyperledger/indy-hipe/text/json-ld-compatibility/README.md

 [unresolved]: #unresolved-questions

 - Is the reversal of JSON-LD's default of unordered arrays valid?
-- Is there a good way to discover that new A2A proposals should consider JSON-LD solutions, and make sure such questions get evaluated thoughtfully?
+- Is there a good way to discover that new DIDComm proposals should consider JSON-LD solutions, and make sure such questions get evaluated thoughtfully?